Putting the 'role' back in role-playing games since 2002.

 Yep.
 If you meant the "current PC's position" under "grid A".

-Human Shield wrote:
+Human Shield said:

 Has the movement always been based on squares or was it free movement before in a real radius?

 A long-long time ago, in a galaxy far-far away... when AoD was based on my old 2D engine, we had a tile-based maps.
 And our current engine (seriously modified Torque) inherits that system as well.
 Besides, TGE had everything to make distance-based system work.
 So now we have both of them.
-Just need to pick one Smile
+Just need to pick one :)

-Human Shield wrote:
+Human Shield said:

 You could put in a colored overlay for ranged weapons.